 The goal of our study was to see if people interacted with QR Codes for whatever reason, without external provocation, in a variety of settings and applications with only the typical context any ad or sign might have.

-Please note that due to some settings being difficult to obtain an exact exposure number we have used a very conservative, low number in all instances.
+Please note that it is difficult to obtain an exact exposure number in some settings, so we have used a very conservative, low number in all instances.

 - QR code was displayed in a high volume lobby or waiting area